cornell-brg/brg-chip-tester-firmware/README.md

   + Select the green "Import" button in the bottom right
   + Compiling and running the project is done using the corresponding buttons in the bottom right of VSCode
+- Python 3.x is required for the interface program to the board over USB

 # Running Independent Demo Programs
 - Setup: use this image as reference:![Correct Setup](./imgs/setup.jpeg)